-Larry Fitzgerald has moved into second place behind only Jerry Rice on this list
+Larry Fitzgerald is second place behind only Jerry Rice on this list

 NFL All-time Receptions Leaders List